MayaY2014/softlayer-python/markdown.md

 In short, Jekyll runs your content through the ringer and spits out stylized HTML pages.
 And since it doesn't mess with your original content, you never have to touch HTML --- Jekyll automatically creates new HTML pages whenever you update your content.

-## Markdown editors
+## Prose.io

-Two editors have stood out consistently in regards to performance, simplicity, and practicality.
-If you’re concerned about losing precious time using unreliable editors, checking out either one of these will certainly be worth the effort.

-* [Prose.io](http://prose.io) --- A content editor for GitHub designed for managing websites
-* [Markable.in](http://markable.in) --- A remarkable online Markdown editor
+One content editor has stood out consistently with performance, simplicity, and practicality.
+If you’re rummaging around the web for a reliable content editor, include [Prose.io](http://prose.io) in your search.
+Prose.io is designed specially for managing and editing Markdown content on GitHub, although you can edit much more than that.

 # Paragraphs